Insect(s) Fall armyworm (Spodoptera frugiperda)

-List of active constituents approved for use under permits by the Australian Pesticides and Veterinary Medicines Authority (APVMA) as of May 2020:**
+List of active constituents approved for use under permits or registered by the Australian Pesticides and Veterinary Medicines Authority (APVMA) as of March 2023:**

-*Refer: CropLife Australia Insecticide Resistance Management Review Group Mode of Action Classification for Insecticides
+*Refer: CropLife Australia Expert Committee on Insecticide Resistance Mode of Action Classification for Insecticides

 **Refer to the APVMA’s PubCris website (https://portal.apvma.gov.au/permits) to ensure permit is still active